vtu81/auto_LiRPA/doc/examples.md

 ## Certified Robustness against Model Weight Perturbations and Certified Defense

-In our paper ([Xu et al. NeurIPS 2020](https://arxiv.org/pdf/2002.12920)), we provide an example for training a robust network under **weight perturbations** by applying LiRPA bounds on network weights rather than data inputs.
+In our paper ([Xu et al. 2020](https://arxiv.org/pdf/2002.12920)), we provide an example for training a robust network under **weight perturbations** by applying LiRPA bounds on network weights rather than data inputs.
+Importantly, because our algorithm considers general computational graphs, and model weights are also inputs of a computational graph, LiRPA bounds can be naturally applied on model weights, immediately enabling **robustness certification and certified defense against model weight perturbations**.
+This also allows us to obtain a network that has a "flat" optimization landscape (a small change in weight parameters does not change the loss too much).

-Importantly, our algorithm considers general computational graphs, and model weights are also inputs of a computational graph, so LiRPA bounds can be naturally applied on weights.
-This essentially obtains a network that has a "flat" optimization landscape (a small change in weight parameters do not change loss too much).
+The run robustness verification and certified defense for model weight perturbations, run the following code example:

 ```bash
 cd examples/vision